-This is a highly recommended kit; modellers can now choose to build Prince of Wales in either fit without having to resort to conversion work.
-Perhaps we will see other members of the King George V class in future.

-Congratulations again to Flyhawk for providing such a well-researched and well-engineered kit.
+This is a highly recommended kit, the first RN battleship produced by Flyhawk and it will make a splendid addition to any collection.
+I suspect that it will be quite easy for Flyhawk to produce the other members of the King George V class from this kit so perhaps we will see them in future.
+Congratulations once again to Flyhawk for providing such a well-researched and well-engineered kit.